bashbug/tango-scene-reconstructor/README.md

 # SocketCommunication

-Is used for sending binary rgb PCD data of via socket
+Is used for sending binary rgb PCD data of via socket in RGBPointCloudBuilder application
 usage: ./socket port

 # Cloud2Mesh